idkfelix/year12/English/Analytical Response.md

 	- speaking English open opportunities
 	- "difference between getting a job and staying unemployed"
 	- makes you trustworthy
-	- equated to intelligence
+	- "equated to intelligence"
 - used in apartheid to bring divide
 	- races of the same colour
 	- divided by their language
 	- Zulu shopkeeper calls him and Patrica "bad blacks"
 		- followed by security guards "in case they steal"
+## Religion
--
+- Christianity forces